 This is not my usual stomping ground.
 Fortunately—or unfortunately, depending upon how I look at it—I know one person stupid enough to live in this hellhole, but she’s the last person I want to ask for help.

 This is not how I saw this night going.
-I’d planned on using every feminine wile I possessed to sweet-talk Devon into moving out of his parent’s loft and renting a house with me and his band so I could escape my father’s version of Gestapo rule.
+I’d planned on using every feminine wile I possessed to sweet-talk Devon into browbeating his weak-assed parents into allowing me back into the loft with him so I could escape my father’s version of Gestapo rule.